Coding Critical Care Services

 *This program has the prior approval of AAPC for 1 continuing education credit.
 Granting of prior approval in no way constitutes endorsement by AAPC of the program content or the program sponsor.

-**Webinar access is limited to one phone line per paid registration/membership.
+**Webinar access is limited to one phone line per registration/membership.
 Your office staff can listen in via speakerphone or your computer’s audio connection.
 Additional connections subject to additional fees.
-If purchasing on-demand, CEUs are only available to the purchaser.
+If purchasing on-demand, and CEUs are offered, they are only available to the purchaser.